My submission on the Electoral Finance Bill

 2. Research I have done into the correlation between spending and votes in the last four elections, finds it to be a very weak correlation.

-1. In 1996 and Labour spent almost the same amount, yet Labour got twice the votes.
+1. In 1996 NZ First and Labour spent almost the same amount, yet Labour got twice the votes.
 ACT almost spent the same as National, yet got one sixth the number of votes.
 The Alliance spent half of what ACT did and got almost twice the votes.

 1. In 1999 National spent over 50% more than Labour in 1999, yet lost the election by around 10%.